nsg21/PasswordRunes/36/README.md

 ### Skewered runes
 The last row in the entropy tables represents a unique opportunity which is specific to this tileset.

 It turns out that each tile in the tileset has at least one dot on its side.
-If dots are implemented as through holes, then it is possible to pass astring or a skewer through the side hole of every tile in the configuration.
+If dots are implemented as through holes, then it is possible to pass a string or a skewer through the side hole of every tile in the configuration.
 By convention, the skewered/stringed hole is "on top".
 This enables a flexible way to store and, possibly, read the configuration.
-It is importatnt to somehow mark the first rune in the chain, therwise there are 36×2 ways to read a pssorwod from a "necklace".
+It is importatnt to somehow mark the first rune in the chain, therwise there are 36×2 ways to read a passrwod from a "necklace".

 Naturally, the necessity to have each rune in orientation that has a dot on top, limits the possibilities.
-Since there are 12 runes with 1 side hole, 12 with 2 and 12 with 3, then for each given permutation, number of ways to rotate the individual runes is 1^12·2^12·3^12·2^36 for a total entropy 2·36+12·log2(6)+log2(36!)=205.
+Since there are 12 runes with 1 side hole, 12 with 2 and 12 with 3, then for each given permutation, number of ways to rotate the individual runes is 1^12·2^12·3^12·2^36 for a total entropy 2·36+12·log2(6)+log2(36!)=205 bits.
 This is also roughly equivalent to 5×5 DiceKeys.